pepabo/capistrano-stretcher/README.md

 target server builds assets, uploads assets to AWS S3 and invokes `consul event` automatically.
 So target server can access AWS s3 via aws-cli and join your deployment consul cluster.

+If you want to use non-s3 (e.g. private DC), upload assets to your server with rsync and download from http(s).

 ## Usage

 You need to add `require "capistrano/stretcher"` to Capfile and add `config/deploy.rb` following variables: